'Real living wage' rises to £9.90/hr

 - In London, the real living wage has risen by 20p/hr, from £10.85/hr to £11.05/hr.

 The real living wage is an hourly rate of pay calculated by the Living Wage Foundation charity based on what people need to live on to pay for costs including fuel, energy, rent and food.
-It's paid voluntarily by almost 9,000 UK employers, but it's separate to the 'national living wage' and the 'minimum wage', which are the legal minimum rates set by the Government (see more on this below).
+It's paid voluntarily by almost 9,000 UK employers, but it's separate to the national minimum wage rates, which are the legal minimum rates set by the Government (see more on this below).

-How the real living wage compares to the Government's national living wage
+How the real living wage compares to the Government's national minimum wage

-But the Real Living Wage Foundation says a full-time worker earning the real living wage would earn £1,930/yr more than someone on the current Government living wage for workers aged 23 and over.
-Even when next April's higher national living wage rate of £9.50 comes in, a full-time worker on the real living wage would earn £780/yr more, according to the charity.
+But the Real Living Wage Foundation says a full-time worker earning the real living wage would earn £1,930/yr more than someone on the current Government minimum wage for workers aged 23 and over.
+Even when next April's higher national minimum wage rate of £9.50 comes in, a full-time worker on the real living wage would earn £780/yr more, according to the charity.